Cabarrus College of Health Sciences Data & Information Overview

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Cabarrus College of Health Sciences, approximately 55% of students took out student loans averaging $5,167 a year.
 That adds up to $20,668 over four years for those students.

 The student loan default rate at Cabarrus College of Health Sciences is 2.5%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Cabarrus College of Health Sciences Graduates Make?students who graduate from Cabarrus College of Health Sciences with a bachelor's degree go on to jobs where they make an average salary of $48,600 in their early years.
+How Much Money Do Cabarrus College of Health Sciences Graduates Make?students who graduate with a bachelor's degree from Cabarrus College of Health Sciences make about $48,600 a year during their first few years of employment after graduation.
 That's great news for Cabarrus College of Health Sciences students since it is 22% more than the average college graduate's salary of $39,802 per year.

 Location of Cabarrus College of Health Sciences

 Contact details for Cabarrus College of Health Sciences are given below.

 |Address:||401 Medical Park Drive, Concord, NC 28025-3959|